Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/deployment.md

     - **For Microsoft Entra ID**: You already completed this in step 1, so you can skip this step.

-    - **For Azure B2C/Entra External ID**: Although you logged into the B2C/Entra External ID tenant in step 1, you still need to log in to the Azure tenant using below commands.
+    - **For non-Microsoft Entra ID Identity Provider**: Although you logged into the selected Identity Provider tenant in [step 1.2](#2-prepare-and-deploy-environment), you still need to log in to the Azure tenant using below commands.
         ```
         az login --tenant <tenant-id>
         azd auth login --tenant-id <tenant-id>